puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 expired, run the `puppet access login --lifetime 1d` and use the credentials **learning** and **puppet** to generate a new access token.)

-    puppet job run --nodes pasture-dev.puppet.vm
+    puppet job run --nodes pasture-app-small.puppet.vm

-When the Puppet run completes, connect to `pasture-dev.puppet.vm` as the user `bert`.
+When the Puppet run completes, connect to `pasture-app-small.puppet.vm` as the user `bert`.

     ssh bert@pasture-dev.puppet.vm

-We're just connecting to check that the SSH key and account works, so go ahead and disconnect.
+Once you've verified that the you can connect as this user, go ahead and disconnect.

     exit

-If you've ever managed a site with a large number of user accounts, you might be wondering how this kind of setup would scale.
-The example we've given is enough to demonstrate the use of the defined resource type, but maintaining different lists of users for each node in your system in this way would quickly become unwieldy.

 ## Review